Want to know how to find a software developer?

 5. The knowledge of software development lifecycle (SDLC)

-Successful developers must know enough about popular SDLC models since this knowledge helps them to contribute effectively to a project.
-Popular SDLC models are as follows:
+Successful developers must know enough about SDLC methodology since this knowledge helps them to contribute effectively to a project.
+Popular SDLC methodologies are as follows:

 - V-shaped model;